Inheriting the fine china? Many younger folks say no thanks

 “Two very affluent generations, the ‘Greatest Generation’ and the Boomers, that acquired stuff at historically high rates are now downsizing and dying,” Minter said.
 “So that’s creating a surplus of all kinds of secondhand stuff, heirlooms and otherwise.”

-In the last few years, Beverly Solomon has been scooping up antique china sets for her business, which provides interior design services to restaurants and other businesses in Dallas.
+In the last few years, Beverly Solomon has been scooping up antique china sets for her Dallas-based business, Beverly Solomon Design, which provides interior design services to restaurants and other businesses.

 “I’ll find boxes of beautiful sets for next to nothing,” Solomon said.
 “It’s quite amazing.”